-This mini quilt is ideal for Halloween swaps, or for scrap busting.
+This Halloween mini quilt is ideal for swaps, or for scrap busting.
 I used a selection of fabrics from Riley Blakes’ Fab-Boo-lous range.
-I’ve kept it simple with felt applique (no worrying about raw edges) and machine sewn binding to ensure this Halloween themed mini quilt is a quick and easy make.
+I’ve kept it simple with felt applique (no worrying about raw edges) and machine sewn binding to ensure this Halloween mini quilt is a quick and easy make.

 1 fat quarter of fabric for the binding or 55 inches of 2.5 inch binding

 1 fat quarter of fabric for the backing

 Wadding offcut (at least 14 x 16 inches)

 Assorted scraps or charm squares/mini charms/jelly roll strips for the quilt top.

 Thread (I used Gutermann 810 – deep purple – for quilting, Gutermann 800- white – for the piecing and Gutermann 000 – black- for sewing the applique)